Trends Transforming The RV Industry Outlook in 2023

 2. Permanent RV living

-Tiny homes have become a staple of people wanting to live more efficiently on less while also enjoying mobility freedoms.
-This trend has led to the design of the RV as something of a permanent living solution.
-For instance, instead of the aerodynamic detailing of more modern RVs, a minuscule ranch’s boxed style provides the appearance of a mobile home–with the emphasis on home.
-Many people understand that they can travel, but they yearn for something that connotes stability, and the design resembling something with architectural permanence provides that emotional need.
+Tiny homes have become a staple of people wanting to live more efficiently on less while enjoying mobility freedoms.
+This trend has led to the RV’s design as a permanent living solution.
+For instance, instead of the aerodynamic detailing of more modern RVs, a little ranch’s boxed style provides the appearance of a mobile home–with an emphasis on home.
+Many people understand that they can travel, but they yearn for something that connotes stability, and a design resembling something with architectural permanence provides that emotional need.

 3. Chrome cooking

-As with traditional homes, the kitchen is the most important room in the house.
+As with traditional homes, the kitchen is the essential room in the house.
 People want convenience, luxury, and something capable of scaling to fluctuating needs from conventional ranges to full-size refrigerators.
 Learn what basics to expect in any RV.

 4. RV sharing

-The aforementioned trend of dipping wholesale RV shipments to RV retailers can, in part, be attributed to the growing propensity for people to share RVs.
+The trend above of dipping wholesale RV shipments to RV retailers can partly be attributed to the growing propensity for people to share RVs.
 Traditionally, an RV capable of sleeping six to eight people housed two to four.
 Owners were generally older people or retirees.
-Although this additional sleeping capacity was marketed as a value-added feature, owners rarely ever capitalized on it.
+Although this additional sleeping capacity was marketed as a value-added feature, owners rarely capitalized on it.
 Modern RV buyers, however, are doing just that.
-They invite friends and family to camp with them, and the ability for an RV to sleep multiple people will eventually translate into a perceived lack of need.
+They invite friends and family to camp with them, and the ability of an RV to sleep multiple people will eventually translate into a perceived lack of need.
 After all, after camping with friends and family for years, RVing by yourself can feel lonely.

 5. Broader definition of family

-Friends, of course, represent a proxy family, but pets are the primary familial extension that RV and accessory retailers are learning to serve.
-Emphasizing the pet-friendliness of an RV has the potential of attracting a broad subset of vacationers navigating recreational living options, such as hotels and resorts, that by and large do not welcome pets.
+Friends represent a proxy family, but pets are the primary familial extension that RV and accessory retailers are learning to serve.
+In addition, emphasizing the pet-friendliness of an RV has the potential of attracting a broad subset of vacationers navigating recreational living options, such as hotels and resorts, that, by and large, do not welcome pets.

 6. Global warming

 Additionally, the fluctuations in temperature accompanying global warming make staying warm in the winter and comfortably cool in the summer a challenge.
-For instance, when temperatures drop to sub-zero levels, travelers must rely on high-quality insulation and heating accessories capable of seeing them through flash-freezes.
-Additionally, summer heat zones are becoming geographically broader, and the peak temperatures are remaining peaked for longer periods of time.
+For instance, when temperatures drop to sub-zero levels, travelers must rely on high-quality insulation and heating accessories capable of seeing them through flash freezes.
+Additionally, summer heat zones are becoming geographically broader, and the peak temperatures have peaked for extended periods.
 Consequently, air conditioning is becoming a critical feature for all RVs, and the ability to affordably run electricity at parking stations, state parks, and RV camps is a growing concern.

 7. Recreation vehicle size

-A change in the market and a more economical way to heat and cool living or recreational space has contributed to a desire for smaller recreational vehicles.
-Smaller recreational vehicles are, of course, cheaper to tend to and enjoy, but they also add to an increasingly environmentally aware zeitgeist.
-This attitude for smaller, more environmentally responsible vehicles leaves more money to be spent on accessories, experiences, and food.
+A change in the market and a more economical way to heat and relaxed living or recreational space has contributed to a desire for smaller recreational vehicles.
+Smaller recreational cars are cheaper to tend to and enjoy, but they also add to an increasingly environmentally aware zeitgeist.
+This attitude toward smaller, more ecologically responsible vehicles leaves more money to be spent on accessories, experiences, and food.
 Additionally, this trend is partly due to an increased number of people on a fixed income who still want to enjoy luxurious living quarters or vacation sleeping arrangements.

-Learn more about what each vehicle offers by reading our choosing the best RV Guide.
+Learn more about what each vehicle offers by choosing the best RV Guide.

 8. Increased competition

-The RV industry is experiencing increased competition in tiny homes related to RVs in many ways.
+In many ways, the RV industry is experiencing increased competition in tiny homes related to RVs.
 However, the industry is experiencing intense internal competition between manufacturers to capture what many people describe as a slowing market.
 For instance, companies such as Thor Industries and Forest River own many brands within the RV industry.
-Dominating companies in the RV industry focus on increased luxury, but in an industry that offers relatively low entrance barriers, this consolidation also represents fixed thinking, which could easily lead to more innovative companies siphoning off much of the market with the right product or product mix.
+Dominating companies in the RV industry focus on increased luxury.
+Still, in an industry with relatively low entrance barriers, this consolidation also represents fixed thinking, which could lead to more innovative companies siphoning off much of the market with the right product or product mix.

 9. State Parks

 Although changing political environments threaten state parks and natural resources in favor of development, the RV industry’s primary destinations include state and national parks in the United States, Australia, and China.
-This is leading to increased practice of lobbying for the privatization of services on traditionally public lands.
+This leads to increased lobbying practices for privatizing services on traditionally public lands.

 This trend can be seen as a boon for campers as luxury services are often more notably present in private resorts.
-Still, environmentalists concern that resources will be ravaged to the broader detriment of the environment at large.
-That said, it is common for state parks to partner with basic services, such as those that deal in gifts and concessions.
-Consequently, this trend is expected to continue as budget decreases can significantly impact a state park’s ability to provide basic services.
+Still, environmentalists are concerned that resources will be ravaged to the detriment of the environment.
+That said, it is common for state parks to partner with essential services, such as those that deal in gifts and concessions.
+Consequently, this trend is expected to continue as budget decreases can significantly impact a state park’s ability to provide essential services.